kinjo/my-ansible-project/README.md

-Study the OpenStack Installation Guide for Ubuntu 14.04 - Juno
+Study the OpenStack Installation Guide for Ubuntu 14.04 - Kilo
 ====

-This is to study [the OpenStack Installation Guide for Ubuntu 14.04 - Juno](http://docs.openstack.org/juno/install-guide/install/apt/content/index.html).
+This is to study [the OpenStack Installation Guide for Ubuntu 14.04 - kilo](http://docs.openstack.org/kilo/install-guide/install/apt/content/).

 Any tasks to build OpenStack services are written in accordance with the Guide as much as possible.